-&lt;sup>9 https://preventablesurprises.com/blog/investment-professionals-in-different-countries-show-markedly-different-awareness-of-climate-risk/
+9 https://preventablesurprises.com/blog/investment-professionals-in-different-countries-show-markedly-different-awareness-of-climate-risk/

-Reducing specific risk through diversification or divestment may offset the damage to a particular asset class but this does not deal with systemic risk.
+Reducing specific risk through diversification or divestment may offset the damage to a particular asset class, but this does not deal with systemic risk.
 Climate risk is so widely spread across asset classes and sectors (Mercer, 2015) that it renders diversification ineffective as a risk management response.
-And whilst Environmental, Social and Governance (ESG) integration strategies for dealing with sector specific carbon risk (e.g. hedging, portfolio decarbonisation, etc.) are all valuable, their impact on systemic risk is limited.
+Whilst Environmental, Social and Governance (ESG) integration strategies for dealing with sector specific carbon risk (for example, hedging and portfolio decarbonisation) are all valuable, their impact on systemic risk is limited.

 In a forthcoming study entitled "Unhedgeable Risk" (which was referenced by the Bank of England in its own paper on climate risk and the insurance sector, (Bank of England, 2015)) a research team co-ordinated by the Cambridge Institute for Sustainable Leadership has concluded that only half of the expected negative impacts on investment portfolios resulting from policy and market reactions to climate change can be offset by diversification strategies.
-According to the Bank of England: "... while industries are differentially affected by climate change, the risks are close to systematic rather than idiosyncratic, requiring policy action" - or we would add forceful stewardship - "to mitigate".
-The authors have also demonstrated that there are plausible scenarios for thinking that investors could experience significant negative financial impacts over the next five years, i.e. much sooner than has previously been expected.
+According to the Bank of England: "... while industries are differentially affected by climate change, the risks are close to systematic rather than idiosyncratic, requiring policy action" - and we would add forceful stewardship - "to mitigate".
+The authors have also demonstrated that there are plausible scenarios for thinking that investors could experience significant negative financial impacts over the next five years, = much sooner than has previously been expected.

 Investors have traditionally sought to manage climate risk by encouraging corporate disclosure of greenhouse gas (GHG) emissions (see Figure 4).
-This push for disclosure of GHG emissions is undeniably important, and has made great strides in the last decade or so.
-In itself, however, disclosure will not a low-carbon economy make, any more than disclosure of executive pay has solved that problem.
+This push for disclosure is undeniably important and has made great strides in the last decade or so.
+In itself, however, disclosure will not produce a low-carbon economy, any more than disclosure of executive pay has solved that problem.

-The Divest-Invest movement has been hugely successful in drawing attention to the risks of investing in fossil fuels, in particular, stigmatizing the fossil fuel industry and so reducing its political influence.
-It has also had some success in directing capital to support low carbon development, through strategic asset allocation, green bonds and equity funds.
-But there are many institutional investors who are firmly against divestment (Hens, 2015) and particularly so when the debate extends from coal to oil and gas.
-And the scale of growth in green investments needed is much greater than is happening today12.
+The Divest-Invest movement10 has been hugely successful in drawing attention to the risks of investing in fossil fuels, in particular, by stigmatizing the fossil fuel industry and so reducing its political influence.
+It has also had some success in directing capital to support low-carbon development, through strategic asset allocation, green bonds and equity funds.
+There are, however, still many institutional investors who are firmly against divestment (Hens, 2015) and particularly so when the debate extends from coal to oil and gas11.
+The scale of growth in green investments needed is also much greater than is happening today12.
 Even if this scale of investment happened, just adding low carbon energy is not enough to keep within the 450 ppm ceiling - parallel action to contract high carbon energy and increase the efficiency of energy use are equally important.